-By definition, I looked it up of course, veganism abstains from eating any animalproduct, not only meats but also dairy, eggs and things like honey.
+Bydefinition – I looked it up of course – veganism abstains from eating any animalproduct, not only meats but also dairy, eggs and things like honey.
 And I getthe idea of keeping animals from suffering, and understand that industrial waysare not intended to guard them.
-But what if I have a farm and a milking cow that I keep in great conditions.
-Why can´t I use the milk?
-These are the questions that I always bump into.
+It’s not my way of living at all, but I respect those who do.
+And even if it’s once in a while, it always help.

 I try to eat organic and locally whenever I can too.